 The Sports & Entertainment Law Journal hosts a write-on competition in the fall, spring, and summer semesters.

-The write-on competition includes two parts:
+The write-on competition includes three parts:

 1. A technical exercise requiring a candidate to demonstrate his or her understanding and application of The Bluebook: A Uniform System of Citation (19th ed.
 2010); and